Open-GP/openmrs-module-gpconnect/README.md

 GPConnect module
 ================

 The aim of this module is to enhance the existing FHIR OpenMRS module to be GPConnect compatible - see more details about what GPConnect is [here](https://digital.nhs.uk/services/gp-connect).
+Further resources can also be found [here](https://github.com/Open-GP/opengp-architecture/wiki/Resources)

 A high level specification of the API can be found here: https://digital.nhs.uk/services/gp-connect/gp-connect-specifications-for-developers.
 Technically speaking, GPConnect is a standard extending [FHIR STU3](https://www.hl7.org/fhir/stu3/) - to note that is **not** the latest version of the FHIR standard.